codezoners-2/WebServices/03_flask_and_P5.js/assignments/presidentialGab/HANDED/README.md

 18. Do the same for endyear
 19. Do the same for total entries
 20. Now we're inside the for loop because we want to traverse inside the statistics list.
 We'll use `x` of the loop as an index on the `statistics` list of the `jsonobject` and get the party (Hint: `jsonobject.statistics[x].party;`).
 Save the return value in a variable called `party`.
-21. Do the same for year.
+21. Do the same for year and freq.
 The next lines plot the ellipses based on the values you got from the statistics table.
 In the section marked as `SETTING HTML STRING` I am building a string to display under the table.
 Notice that the string is normal html code.
 22. Set the contents of `speechDataSpan` to `htmlString` (Hint: you'll need to use the `html()` function)